 The phosphate group is also removed from the mannose-6-phosphate tag, to prevent the whole protein returning to the golgi apparatus.
 The late endosome can eventually mature into a lysosome, after it has received the enzymes from the golgi apparatus.

 The hydrolytic enzymes contained within the lysosome allow foreign particles to be destroyed.
 Lysosomes play an important role in phagocytosis.
 When macrophages phagocytose foreign particles, they contain them within a phagosome.
 The phagosome will then bind with a lysosome to form a phagolysosome.

 These enzymes are critical in oxygen-independent killing mechanisms.
 Lysosomes also help to defend against pathogen entry via endocytosis by degrading pathogens before they reach the cytoplasm.

 These are a group of genetic conditions affecting lysosomes.
-The condition vary widely in signs, symptoms and patient demographics.
+The condition varies widely in signs, symptoms, and patient demographics.
 There are several classifications; the most common of these conditions is Gaucher’s disease.
 It is caused by a deficiency of the beta-glucocerebrosidase.
 This enzyme is required to break down glucocerebroside.
-Without this enzyme, the glucocerebroside is able to accumulate within cells, which can damaging them.
+Without this enzyme, the glucocerebroside is able to accumulate within cells, which can damage them.
 Symptoms include hepatosplenomegaly and anaemia.